Follow us on social media

 Be Part of the Solution

 Improving the criminal justice system is one of the most pressing social issues we face.
-If you’d like to be part of those changes, a Bachelor of Arts in Criminal Justice degree from the University of Michigan-Flint will provide the skills you need.
+If youโd like to be part of those changes, a Bachelor of Arts in Criminal Justice degree from the University of Michigan-Flint will provide the necessary skills.

-George Floyd, Eric Garner, Breonna Taylor–we all know the names of unarmed black people killed by the police.
-However the criminal justice system extends beyond law enforcement to also include courts and corrections.
-You’ll learn how the system is supposed to work–and how it doesn’t always live up to those expectations.
+George Floyd, Eric Garner, Breonna Taylorโwe all know the names of unarmed black people killed by the police.
+However, the criminal justice system extends beyond law enforcement to include courts and corrections.
+Youโll learn how the system is supposed to workโand how it doesnโt always meet those expectations.

 Why UM-Flint?